malaire/banglejs/README.md

 # banglejs

-Some code for Bangle.js 2 smartwatch.
+Some code for Bangle.js 1 & 2 smartwatches.

 Beta versions of my apps/widgets are sometimes available at [my app loader] before being added to [official app loader].